Trump campaign drops suit against Wisconsin NBC affiliate over ad

 The letters prompted calls from House Democrats to Federal Communications Commission Chairman Ajit Pai to denounce the threats.
 Pai said in April that “absent very narrow circumstances, the government cannot and should not investigate stations or revoke licenses based on programming the station airs.”

-NBC is a unit of Comcast CCZ.N, while the station is owned by Northland Television LLC.
+NBC is a unit of Comcast, while the station is owned by Northland Television LLC.

 Reporting by David Shepardson; Editing by Stephen Coates